leogiovanni/laravel-challenge/readme.md

 Configure the database access
 Access the database.php file in App/config and change de user and password.

+* if you don't see a vendor folder, access the project folder in the terminal and run (requirement: composer)
+- comporser dump-autoload

 To run the system
-- access the Project Folder
+- access the project folder
 - run: php artisan serve

 For the first access use: